 AUM represents the assets from which KKR is entitled to receive fees or carried interest and general partner capital.
 The AUM reported prior to the date of consummation of the Transactions reflected the NAV of KPE and its commitments to our investment funds.
 Subsequent to the Transactions, the NAV of KPE and its commitments to our investment funds are excluded from our calculation of AUM.
-KKR calculates the amount of AUM as of any date as the sum of: (i) the fair value of the investments of KKR's investment funds plus uncalled capital commitments from these funds; (ii) the fair value of investments in KKR's co-investment vehicles; (iii) the net asset value of certain of KKR's fixed income products; and (iv) the value of outstanding structured finance vehicles.
+KKR calculates the amount of AUM as of any date as the sum of: (i) the fair value of the investment vehicles; (iii) the net asset value of certain of KKR's fixed income products; and (iv) the value of outstanding structured finance vehicles.
 You should note that KKR's calculation of AUM may differ from the calculations of other investment managers and, as a result, its measurements of AUM may not be comparable to similar measures presented by other investment managers.
 KKR's definition of AUM is not based on any definition of AUM that is set forth in the agreements governing the investment funds, vehicles or accounts that it manages.